Adaptive Rowing

 For many older people, the rear facing position of conventional rowing is a problem.
 The FrontRower™ eliminates this problem with its forward facing position.

 Some elderly people lack the upper body strength required to row conventional equipment.
-The FrontRower™ overcomes this problem legs only operation.
+The Frontrower™ overcomes this problem with legs only operation.
 The automatic lifting and feathering features make this very easy.
 And elders can add as much upper body power as they are able for exercise and range of motion.

-The FrontRower™ can enable older people new to the sport to take up rowing, and experienced rowers to continue rowing after conventional rowing has become too difficult.
+The Frontrower™ can enable older people new to the sport to take up rowing, and experienced rowers to continue rowing after conventional rowing has become too difficult.

-Rowing with a FrontRower™ is great exercise for older people.
+Rowing with a Frontrower™ is great exercise for older people.

 Many older individuals would like to enjoy being on the water and getting good exercise, but do not have the strength or agility required to use conventional sculling equipment.